ervintwj/starfish-java/README.md

-# Ocean java - Ocean Protocol Client API
+# ocean-java - Ocean Protocol Client API for Java

-Ocean protocol client API used for connecting to ocean protocol using Java and Spring Boot.
+Ocean protocol client API used for connecting to ocean protocol using Java.

 ## Getting Started